precice-forschungsprojekt/precice-generate/schemas/README.md

 - Minimum of 2 participant required

 ### 4. Exchanges Configuration
-Define data exchanges between participants:
+Each exchange defines a one-way data transfer between participants:

 #### Required Fields
-- `from`: Name of the source participant sending data
+- `from`: Name of the source participant sending data (must match a name in the participants section)
+- `from-patch`: Source Interface Surface
-- `from-patch`: Specific interface patch or surface on the source participant from which data is sent
+  - The physical boundary or interface region on the source participant's mesh where data is extracted.
+  - For fluids: Typically the fluid-structure interface (e.g., "interface")
+  - For solids: Typically the surface contacting the fluid (e.g., "surface")
-- `to`: Name of the target participant receiving data
+- `to`: Name of the target participant receiving data (must match a name in the participants section)
+- `to-patch`: Target Interface Surface
-- `to-patch`: Specific interface patch or surface on the target participant where data is received
+  - The physical boundary or interface region on the target participant's mesh where data will be applied.
+  - Must correspond to a defined boundary condition in the target solver
 - `data`: Type of data being exchanged (e.g., Force, Displacement, Velocity)
 - `type`: Coupling type defining the exchange interaction
   - `strong`: Tight coupling with immediate data synchronization